-New orders for the first quarter of fiscal 2013 increased compared to the prior quarter, with substantially all of the increase attributable to higher demand for semiconductor equipment, led by foundry customers.
-Demand for LCD TV equipment during the first quarter of fiscal 2013 also contributed to the increase in new orders.
-The Silicon Systems Group's proportion of total new orders relative to other segments also increased compared to the prior quarter.
+New orders for the second quarter of fiscal 2013 increased compared to the prior quarter mainly attributable to higher demand for semiconductor and LCD TV equipment, partially offset by lower demand for services related to the timing of service contract renewals (which typically occur during the first quarter of a fiscal year) and lower demand for solar equipment.
+The Silicon Systems Group's proportion of total new orders relative to other segments increased compared to the prior quarter.